semrush/intergalactic/website/docs/table-group/table-working/table-working.md

 > 💡 If you have too much data inside the drop-down row, you may need to think about a separate page for them.

 - The accordion row must have the `ChevronRight` icon in the leftmost column.
-It indicates that this line can be expanded. `ChevronRightXS` and color `$stone`.
+It indicates that this line can be expanded. `ChevronRightXS` and color `--stone`.
 - The line that opened additional data from must remain highlighted.
 The `active` state of a row has the same styles as the `hover` row.
 - When the row is open, the `ChevronRight` icon should change to `ChevronDown` of the same size and color.
-- The internal line with detailed information has a lower border – `border-bottom: 1px solid $stone;`.
+- The internal line with detailed information has a lower border – `border-bottom: 1px solid var(--stone);`.
 It is necessary so that when several rows are opened, they do not merge with each other, and for other complex cases of using the accordion inside the table.

 ![table with accordion](static/accordion.png)